 For shoppers that require additional assistance when shopping at intu or have hidden disabilities, and wish to identify themselves, we also offer a lanyard or sticker.
 These lanyards/stickers are available from our customer service desk.
 Parents and carers can choose between a sticker or lanyard depending on their requirements.

-From 6 November, you may hire sensory bags from the customer service lounge and these cost a £20 refundable deposit which you will receive upon returning the bag.
+From 6 November, you may hire sensory bags from the information desk and these cost a £20 refundable deposit which you will receive upon returning the bag.

 Included in the bag

 • Ear defenders: Some autistic people can become overwhelmed by sounds and noises and this can lead to anxiety and stress.
 Ear defenders help to dull down some of this noise and can offer reassurances to autistic people when in a shopping centre.